I Need to Know (Marc Anthony song): Chart performance

 In the United States, the song debuted at number 77 on the Billboard Hot 100 chart on the week of September 11, 1999.
 In its fourth week on the chart, it rose to number 10.
 It peaked at number three on the week of November 27, 1999, and remained in that position for two weeks.
-It also peaked at number 21 on the Billboard Adult Contemporary, number seven on the Adult Pop Songs, number 12 on the Hot Dance Club Songs, and number five on the Pop Songs charts.
-"I Need to Know" ranked at number 23 on the Billboard Hot 100 year-end charts in 2000.
+It also peaked at number 21 on the Billboard Adult Contemporary chart, number seven on the Adult Top 40, number one on the Maxi-Singles Sales chart, and number five on the Mainstream Top 40 chart.
+"I Need to Know" ranked at number 23 on the Billboard Hot 100 year-end chart in 2000.
 It was certified gold by the Recording Industry Association of America.

-"Dímelo" became a success on the Latin record charts in the United States, where it peaked at number one on the Billboard Hot Latin Songs chart—making it Anthony's third number one song on the chart.
+"Dímelo" became a success on the Latin record charts in the United States, where it peaked at number one on the Billboard Hot Latin Tracks chart—making it Anthony's third number one song on the chart.
 It was the eighth best-performing Latin single of 2000 in the United States.

-In Canada, "I Need to Know" peaked at number five on the RPM magazine chart and at number 11 on the Adult Contemporary chart.
-In Europe, the song performed moderately well and peaked at number eight in Finland and at number 11 in Norway.
+In Canada, "I Need to Know" peaked at number five on the RPM 100 Hit Tracks chart and at number 11 on the Adult Contemporary Tracks chart.
+In Europe, the song peaked at number eight in Finland and at number 11 in Norway.
 In Austria and Switzerland it peaked at number 16.
 In Oceania, it peaked at number 20 in Australia and in New Zealand.
 It was certified gold by the Australian Recording Industry Association.